-Do your clients need direct access to switches or firewalls?
+Do your users need direct access to switches or firewalls?
 How about the IP phone subnet?
-For nearly every partner I talk to the answer is a clear ‘no’.
+For nearly every person I talk to the answer is a clear ‘no’.

 Most network devices allow you to select management IPs or apply access control lists (ACLs) to services such as SNMP and SSH.
 Use this feature to restrict access to a couple of management servers you have on site.

 2. Use SNMPv3 throughout the network

 SNMP has gone through a few iterations over the years.
 SNMPv2c, the most commonly used version, has been around for decades with little change.
 SNMPv3 is a great option for those looking to manage devices over SNMP while adding some security and encryption to that management.

 Using SNMPv3 instead of v2c over public networks is obvious, but security-conscious service providers have increasingly been using SNMPv3 within private networks as well.
 That’s because v3 reduces the amount of management data traversing the network in clear text—in case someone is listening in who shouldn’t be.

 3. Rotate network device credentials

-It’s that time of year: Time to change your client’s firewall password from Fall2018 to Winter2019, am I right?
+It’s that time of year: Time to change your firewall password from Fall2019 to Winter2019, am I right?

 Already rotating regularly?
 You’re well ahead of the curve.